 What Google Wifi does (and why it's cool)

-- Google Wifi is a new type of home Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
-You’ll still need an Internet Service Provider (ISP) and modem to connect to the internet.
+- Google Wifi is a home mesh Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
+You’ll still need an Internet Service Provider (ISP) and a modem to connect to the internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
 Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
 You can even roam throughout the house while on a video call or while streaming a movie without the signal dropping.

 Requirements: What you need to use Google Wifi

 In addition to at least one Google Wifi point and the Ethernet cable and power adapter that come with it, you need:

 - A modem.
 Google Wifi is a router, not a modem.
 Your primary Wifi point needs to be connected to a modem with an Ethernet cable (provided).
-Additional Wifi points are wireless; they only need to be connected to a power outlet (although they can be connected to each other via Ethernet, if you prefer).
+Additional points are wireless; they only need to be connected to a power outlet (although they can be connected to each other via Ethernet, if you prefer).

 Note: If you have a modem + router combo from your internet service provider (ISP), you'll need to connect your primary Google Wifi point to that device.
 To ensure that all of your devices are connected to Google Wifi's network, we recommend that you either turn off your modem + router's Wi-Fi functionality or set your devices to "forget" your previous network.

 - Broadband connection to your IS